SealEnthusiast/zelda64RomHack/README.md

 Will there be support for SOH or other Harbor Master projects?

-- No, I only develop for the Recomp and N64 hardware
+- No, I only develop for the Recomp and N64 hardware.

 OOT/MM is crashing

-- Turn on 8mb ram and overclocked CPU in your settings if needed (If on N64 make sure you have an expansion pak installed)
+- Turn on 8mb ram andn overclocked CPU in your settings if needed.
+- If you are on the physical N64 make sure you have an expansion pak installed.
+(The game has been tested to work on a NTSC N64 with an expansion pak, running on a SummerKart 64)

 ## Screenshots